PizaaRiaaa/customer-churn-prediction/README.md

 # Customer churn prediction
-Final project for Data Analytics course (ITC C506) carried out at José Rizal University.
+Final project for Data Analytics course (ITC C506).
 The code has been made available as a reference if anyone would like to reproduce the results of this project.

 ```Please cite this  project if this repository is useful for your research.```